Gurux/Gurux.DLMS.Net/README.md

 * Encryption
 * AuthenticationEncryption

-Using secured messages is easy.
+Using secured messages (glo services) is easy.
 Before security can be used following properties must set:
 * Security
 * SystemTitle
 * AuthenticationKey